multycloud/multy-docs/docs/overrides.md

 }
 ```

-In this resource above, we are creating a `multy_virtual_machine` and we want to customise the size of the instance.
+In the resource above, we are creating a `multy_virtual_machine` and we want to customise the size of the instance.
 Instead of following the standard Multy VM sizes, we want to use a very specific instance size.
-This can be done through the `aws` passthrough parameter that will override the default value of `vm.size`.
+This can be done through the `aws` passthrough parameter that will override the original value of `vm.size`.
 If we were instead to deploy to Azure, the `aws` parameter would be ignored and the VM size `large` would be used instead.

 You can find the supported passthrough parameters in each respective resource documentation.